TheOriginalMatt/multi-threaded-prime-factorization-daily-java-5-10/README.md

 ### Points of Interest

 + Learned `.join()` on a thread doesn't wait for all children threads to join
-+ Learned that `ConcurrentLinkedQueue` is a really simple way to tack all child threads to wait for them to join
++ Learned that `ConcurrentLinkedQueue` is a really simple way to track all child threads to wait for them to join
 + Actually learned how to multi-thread in Java, instead of the simple examples people put online

 ### Using `PrimeFactorizaton`